• Start Here!

 As soon as you register, you can download a list of characters (there are a lot).
 Afterwards, you can start a study session.
 The software will show you a phrase with a character missing or the meaning of a word with its pronunciation.
 Your job is to reproduce the character with the right order of strokes by using the touch screen of your tablet or smartphone, a pen tablet or your mouse.

-The interesting thing is that Skritter uses a SRS (Spaced Repetition Software) algorithm that shows you the characters with a clever scheduling.
-In this way, you’ll remember a great ratio of the characters that you are studying (up to the 90% of the characters according to Skritter’s website).
+The interesting thing is that Skritter uses an SRS (Spaced Repetition Software) algorithm that shows you the characters with clever scheduling.
+In this way, you’ll remember a great ratio of the characters that you are studying (up to 90% of the characters according to Skritter’s website).

-A monthly Skritter subscription costs 14.99 USD.
+$A monthly Skritter subscription costs 14.99 USD.
 You can pay every month so you can stop when you want.
-Moreover, you get a weekly free trial.
+Moreover, you get a week’s free trial.

 The Chairman’s Bao